There are three (3) types of post-adoption evaluations that are offered through our medical clinic:

 Phone Consults (MD, Family Therapist or Developmental Therapist)

 There are a variety of situations that may warrant an official letter from our clinic, detailing adoption issues and providing education and advocacy for your child.
-If you are experiencing obstacles receiving developmental services, behavioral services, issues with care related to your child s school, and even some insurance coverage issues, these may be reasons to consider an official letter from our clinic to those entities where you are experiences issues.
-If your future child has clinically documented urgent medical issues requiring expedited medical attention, we can provide an official letter to you for an expedient adoption process.
-(Note- expedited adoption letters are only written for those who have used IAC for their pre-adoption medical review).
+If you are experiencing obstacles receiving developmental services, behavioral services, issues with care related to your child's school, and even some insurance coverage issues, these may be reasons to consider an official letter from our clinic to those entities where you are experiences issues.
+If your future child has clinically documented urgent medical issues requiring expedited medical attention, we can provide an official letter to you for an expedient international adoption process.
+(Note- expedited adoption letters are only written for those who have used TAC for their international pre-adoption medical review).

 Our desire is to help provide another level of support to adoptive families through community education regarding the unique needs and demands of adopted children.
 We work closely with adoption agencies (both local and national), adoption advocates, and support groups to help meet the needs of families who have adopted.
 We are available to offer educational talks to schools, churches, pediatric practices or community organizations.
 To request community education, contact our office at 205-638-6964 or email email@example.com.